 - CO1.
-Develop a static web page using html and html-5. - CO2.
-Apply the basic styles to design the webpage. - CO3.
-Apply the style and validation for the elements of the webpage using CSS3 and JavaScript. - CO4.
-Write the JavaScript programs using built-in objects like String, Array & Date etc. - CO5.
+Develop a static web page using html and html5 elements - CO2.
+Apply the basic styles to design the webpage - CO3.
+Apply the style and validation for the elements of the webpage using CSS3 and JavaScript - CO4.
+Write the JavaScript programs using built-in objects like String, Array, Date etc - CO5.
 Apply different events to validate the inputs for development of web application.

 Software Engineering